Early Years Pupil Premium & Deprivation Funding

 The story so far …

 We have found in the past that several families have gone through difficult times such as separation, struggling to make ends meet and even bereavement.
 Having spoken to other settings who are experiencing a similar trend we decided to organise and host an evening training session that covered ‘Bereavement, loss and separation’ using some of the EYPP money.
 As a result of this training we have written a policy that will help all staff and families understand our settings viewpoint.
 By providing this opportunity for several settings to come together we hope it has given them the tools and knowledge to help such families navigate these difficult times.
 This training has identified various resources that future EYPP money could be used for.
-With COVID still very much around this training will be beneficial going forward.

 Literacy and maths are often areas that are highlighted and we have used some of the funding to make improvements to our outdoor area.
 Since some of the improvements can be costly we tend to look to the community and especially parents and extended family to assist.
 Recently a talented grandparent turned some wood we sourced into large balancing scales for our outdoor area and tree trunks into seats, therefore meeting both areas of learning.